futureofcoding/futureofcoding.org/notes/bret-victor/learnable-programming.md

 #### Sequencing and monads

 Despite all my FP and Haskell experience, I never felt very comforatable with monads.
 This is probably related to the fact that I only used Haskell in the university setting.
 However, potentially monads aren't needed for sequencing side-effect-y code.
 That's what FRP is supposed to be for, right?
-This section of the essay, unsurprisingly, is making me want to do my Conal Elliot FRP deep dive sooner rather than later.
+This section of the essay, unsurprisingly, is making me want to do my Conal Elliott FRP deep dive sooner rather than later.

 ### Readability